-If "MIDI to Soloist Tracks" is checked, the wizard will send the transcribed MIDI notes to the Soloist track for further analysis by the user (via Piano Roll or Notation window).
+Transcribe MIDI to Track is checked, the wizard will send the transcribed MIDI notes to the Soloist track for further analysis by the user (via Piano Roll or Notation window).
 Note that this is a "snapshot" view every 8th note of the pitches present, not an attempt at polyphonic transcription.

-This will remove tempo changes by stretching regions of audio so that the tempos are all equal.
+The [Equalize Tempos] button will remove tempo changes by stretching regions of audio so that the tempos are all equal.